-9.48 Remark: This theorem implies that, when the common prior assumption holds and a contract b is ex ante efficient, there can be no trade, even after the agents receive (potentially different) new information.
+8.48 Remark: This theorem implies that, when the common prior assumption holds and a contract b is ex ante efficient, there can be no trade, even after the agents receive (potentially different) new information.

-Notice that the theorem can also be weakened, using a weaker concept to efficiency, in which $b \succeq_i a$ for all i and for all a, with \succ holding for at least one i, for some a.
+Notice that the theorem can also be weakened, using a weaker concept to efficiency, in which $b \succsim_i a$ for all i and for all a, with $\succ$ holding for at least one i, for some a.

-9.6 Speculation
+8.6 Speculation

-- 9.49 Reference: Michael Harrison and David Kreps, Speculative investor behavior in a stock market with heterogeneous expectations, Quarterly Journal of Economics (1978), 323-336. - 9.50 Consider the following scenario: - Time is discrete: $t = 1, 2, \ldots$ - A continuum of investors, with unlimit wealth.
+- 8.49 Reference: Harrison and Kreps (1978).

+- 8.50 Consider the following scenario:

+- Time is discrete: $t = 1, 2, \ldots$

+- A continuum of investors, with unlimit wealth.